How I Chose Great Books for Excellence in Literature

 Great literature tells the truth

-I don’t enjoy dark, depressing literature, and I’ve tried to be very careful about what is included, while working within the above guidelines.
+I rarely enjoy dark, depressing literature, and I’ve tried to be very careful about what is included, while working within the above guidelines.
 Literature reflects the worldview of its writer, and if it’s written truly, the outcome of various worldviews will be evident.
-Great literature accurately reflects the fallen state of humanity, and one its great themes is redemption.
+Great literature accurately reflects the fallen state of humanity, and one of its great themes is redemption.
 Literature that fails to acknowledge truth about fallen human nature not only forfeits the opportunity to present a complete picture of grace in redemption, but it also cultivates a warped, unrealistic worldview.
 It’s like reading romance novels to discover what marriage is all about.

 Because great literature addresses essential truths about human nature, characters are not perfect.
 Literature can vividly portray consequences for poor choices as well as for good choices.
 Like parables in scripture or Aesop’s fables, stories give the reader an opportunity to learn from the mistakes and successes of others.
 Because a story usually contains a complete arc of thought, action, and consequence, it’s easier to learn from than real-life examples in which beginnings and endings aren’t always clear.